Moritz Bleibtreu: Life

 Moritz Bleibtreu was born in 1971 and was raised in the St. Georg district of Hamburg.
 His parents, Monica Bleibtreu, (1944–2009) and, Hans Brenner, (1938–1998) were both actors.
 Well-known writer Renato Attilio Bleibtreu is Moritz's grandfather.
 Many of his ancestors were actors also, such as his great-grandmother Maximiliane Bleibtreu, her sister Hedwig Bleibtreu and their parents Amalie and Sigmund Bleibtreu.
 Actress Cilli Drexel is the half-sister of Moritz.
 The Bleibtreustrasse, a street in Berlin, was originally named after Georg Bleibtreu who was a battle painter and a distant ancestor of Moritz.
-Moritz was in the spotlight from an early age, starring in childrens' series Neues aus Uhlenbusch (News From Uhlenbusch) written by Rainer Boldt, Bleibtreu's mother Monica and her then-husband Hans Peter Korff.
+Moritz was in the spotlight from an early age, starring in children's series Neues aus Uhlenbusch (News From Uhlenbusch) written by Rainer Boldt, Bleibtreu's mother Monica and her then-husband Hans Peter Korff.
 Bleibtreu's career continued to grow as he got a role in Boldt's I Had a Dream, and then in 1986 in With My Hot Tears, a television series he acted in alongside his mother.

 Bleibtreu grew up attending the Jahnschule, now known as the Ida-Ehre-School, in Hamburg-Harvestehude.
 There he studied until he got his secondary school certificate in the eleventh grade.
 Bleibtreu then moved to Paris to work as an au pair for almost two years, during which he learned French.
 He moved to Italy afterwards for a year and then on to New York, where he attended acting school.
 He auditioned for the Actors Studio, which did not result in a job but he was able to get on as a factotum, which let him observe the actors' rehearsals.

 Bleibtreu had a son in November 2008 with his then wife Annika in Reinbek, Germany.
 He married Saskia de Tschaschell in Reinbek at the Maria-Magdelenen Church on 21 July 2022.